tnballo/scapegoat/misc/min_size/README.md

 ### Results for `scapegoat::SgMap`

-Determine executable byte count:
+Determine executable byte count.
+Note `-A` flag for GNU `binutils` `size` to see the actual size of the `.text` section.
+Without this flag the Berkley format (default) counts [read-only data](https://sourceware.org/binutils/docs/binutils/size.html) in the `text` column.

 ```
 cd min_size_no_std
-cargo size --release
+cargo size --release -- -A
 ```

-Sample output from an x86-64 machine (note your milage may vary, depending on your host architecture and compiler version):
+Sample output from an x86-64 machine (note your milage may vary, depending on your host architecture):

 ```
-   text	   data	    bss	    dec	    hex	filename
-  16084	   3528	    728	  20340	   4f74	min_size_no_std
+min_size_no_std  :
+section                 size    addr
+// Prior omitted...
+.text                  14231  0x1040
+// Remainder omitted...
 ```

 **This demonstrates a `.text` section under 20KB in size is possible!**
 Realistically, you'll probably use functions of the library beyond `insert`, `get`, and `remove` and thus increase code size.
-But the purpose of this demo is to show that we can have a working, BST-backed map in under 20KB of 64-bit code.
+But the purpose of this demo is to show that we can have a working, BST-backed map in under 14.2KB of 64-bit code.

 To check sources of bloat: